enioluwas/ackermann-visualizer/README.md

 [Source](https://math.stackexchange.com/questions/2511594/ackermann-function-how-to-calculate-the-number-of-times-it-calls-itself?answertab=votes#tab-top)

-It is then evident how qucikly one can hit the limit of the stack size even for small integer input.
+It is then evident how quickly one can hit the limit of the stack size even for small integer input.
 Also, I doubt most of the output would be useful visually for computations with that level of recursion.
 This program is however quite nice for input that produces smaller output.

 ## License